oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### The Authorization Code Grant {#pattern-bff-flow}

 The main benefit of using a BFF is the BFF's ability to act as a confidential client.
-Therefore, the BFF MUST act as a confidential client.
+Therefore, the BFF MUST act as a confidential client by establishing credentials with the authorization server.
 Furthermore, the BFF MUST use the OAuth 2.0 Authorization Code grant as described in {{Section 2.1.1 of RFC9700}} to initiate a request for an access token.

 #### Cookie Security {#pattern-bff-cookie-security}